shieldgenerator7/DnD-Stories/Agranari/Agranari Adventures Custom Rules.md

 Advantage and Disadvantage are reworked to be more flexible.
 Advantage and Disadvantage will often have a multiplier after it that says how many extra dice to roll, and how many dice to take away.
 If there is no multiplier specified, it is assumed that the multiplier is 1.

 When rolling Advantage x1, roll 1 additional die, and remove the lowest die.
 Advantage x2: 2 additional dice, remove the lowest 2 dice.
+This also works for Advantage x3, x4, etc.

 When rolling Disdvantage x1, roll 1 additional die, and remove the highest die.
 Disdvantage x2: 2 additional dice, remove the highest 2 dice.
+This also works for Disdvantage x3, x4, etc.

 This way, Advantage and Disadvantage can be combined in more ways than just canceling each other out, and can be stacked on top of each other.